Authored by the expert who managed and guided the team behind the Nigeria Property Pack

 Will I pay tax twice in the US and Nigeria in 2026?

-As of early 2026, there is a real risk of double taxation for US citizens owning property in Nigeria because the United States and Nigeria do not have an income tax treaty to automatically prevent it.
+As of early 2026, there is a real risk of double taxation for US citizens who own income-producing property in Nigeria, because you may owe taxes on rental income or capital gains in both countries, and there is currently no comprehensive income tax treaty between the US and Nigeria to automatically prevent this overlap.

 Do I need FATCA reporting when buying in Nigeria?